 11. As seen under the previous program (HNPSP), some of the smaller facilities like Union Health and Family Welfare Centers (UH&FWCs) have been built on lands received on voluntary private donations.
-There is an instance where MOHFW purchased the land directly from the landowners.5 But there are no guidelines as to who could be approached for donation or to sell his/her land and whether or not the landowners have the right to refuse such requests.
-It is thus proposed that in cases where MOHFW would seek lands on private donation or on purchase under the program, the following guidelines will apply.
+There is an instance where MOHFW purchased the land directly from the landowners.3 But there are no guidelines as to who could be approached for donation or to sell his/her land and whether or not the landowners have rights to refuse such

-5 MOHFW presently has a policy of buying land from private citizens at a fixed rate.
-But the stipulated price, which is Tk 1,000 per decimal, is nowhere close to the current market prices -- notwithstanding the fact that land prices varies substantially depending on location and other factors.
+3 MOHFW presently has a policy of buying land from private citizens at a fixed rate.
+But the stipulated price, which is Tk 1,000 per decimal, is not close to the current market prices -- notwithstanding the fact that land prices varies substantially depending on location and other factors.
 A 30-decimal piece of land was purchased from four marginal landowners for the Ranipukur UH&FWC in Birol Upazila of Dinajpur for a price of only Tk 40,000 (In addition to MOHFW's Tk 30,000, local people raised another 10,000.)
 When it came to the Bank's notice, MOHFW eventually paid the current market price determined by the local government.